conda/conda/docs/source/build.rst

 ..
 TODO: Add post-unlink

 You can add scripts `pre-link.sh`, `post-link.sh`, or `pre-unlink.sh` (or
-`.bat` for Windows), which will be run before the package is installed, after it is installed, and before it is removed, respectively.
+`.bat` for Windows) to the recipe, which will be run before the package is installed, after it is installed, and before it is removed, respectively.
 If these scripts exit nonzero the installation/removal will fail.

 Environment variables are set in these scripts: